brittojo7n/GTAOnline-Macro-AHK-Script/README.md

 - [AutoHotkey v1.1](https://www.autohotkey.com/)
 - [`PsTools.zip`](https://download.sysinternals.com/files/PSTools.zip)
 - Extract `PsTools.zip` to `System32` or set system PATH to it if extracted elsewhere
-- Ensure [`PsSuspend.exe`](https://learn.microsoft.com/en-us/sysinternals/downloads/pssuspend) which is included in the `PsTools.zip` itself in `System32` or available in system PATH
+- Ensure [`PsSuspend.exe`](https://learn.microsoft.com/en-us/sysinternals/downloads/pssuspend) which is included in the `PsTools.zip` is either in `System32` or available in system PATH
 - Run script as Administrator

 ## Notes